Food - hygiene and sanitation

 All foods can become contaminated.
 Higher risk foods include red meats, poultry, eggs, cheese, dairy products, raw sprouts, and raw fish or shellfish.

 Poor food safety practices can lead to foodborne illness.
 Symptoms of foodborne illnesses vary.
-They usually include stomach problems or stomach upset.
+They usually include stomach problems or stomach upset, including nausea, vomiting, and/or diarrhea.
 Foodborne illnesses may be severe and fatal.
 Young children, older adults, pregnant women, and people who have a weakened immune system are especially at risk.

 If your hands have any cuts or sores, wear gloves suitable for handling food or avoid preparing food.
-To reduce your risk of foodborne illness you should wash your hands thoroughly:
+To reduce your risk for foodborne illness, you should wash your hands thoroughly:

 - Before and after handling any food